FordLabs/elm-star-rating/README.md

 ## Overview
 A simple 5 star rating component.
+Uses radio buttons to represent stars for accessibility.
 Uses unicode star characters ★ & ☆ (U+2605 & U+2606) to render stars by default.
 Can use custom html elements by using the initialCustomState initializer function